charleennewland/blog/Assessment_models.md

 #### Summary

 In a nutshell, based on the insights from [4], the Shingo assessment is the true MVP, excelling in all four dimensions of operational greatness.
-So, naturally, it's the rockstar foundation for my custom-made operational excellence maturity model
+So, naturally, it's the rockstar foundation for my custom-made operational excellence maturity model.

 Now back to the [Unlocking the Potential of an Operational Excellence Maturity Model](https://github.com/charleennewland/blog/blob/post03/maturity_model.md).